Roll for Real

 Tested & recommended

-3D-print from our free files; source camera and display from our parts list.
+Print the free model, then buy the small camera and screen from our parts list.

 iPhones (Mac)